 Recent medical research has shown that periodontal (gum) disease significantly increases risk of heart attack, coronary artery disease, negative consequences on pregnancy and newborns, and other serious medical conditions.
 Our office is concerned about the overall health of our patients, not just their dental needs.
 In view of these medical implications we are even more motivated towards providing the treatment and preventive skills necessary to maintain your good oral health.

-Periodontal disease is diagnosed by your dentist or dental hygienist during a periodontal examination.
+Periodontal disease is diagnosed by Dr. Kamins or our dental hygienists during a periodontal examination.
 This type of exam is routinely a part of your regular dental check-up.

 Gingivitis is the first stage of periodontal disease.
 Plaque and its toxin by-products irritate the gums, making them tender, inflamed, and likely to bleed.

 Plaque hardens into calculus (tartar).
 As calculus and plaque continue to build up, the gums begin to recede from the teeth.
 Deeper pockets form between the gums and teeth and become filled with bacteria and pus.
 The gums become very irritated, inflamed, and bleed easily.
 Slight to moderate bone loss may be present.